 Admissions and Advising

+The undergraduate health services administration program is an upper-division professional curriculum, which leads to a bachelor of science degree.
+It is not a limited-access program, so no additional steps need to be taken in order to enroll.
 Because this degree prepares students to work in a variety of settings, we encourage incoming students to start identifying their career interests as early as possible.
-Our undergraduate advisor, Pamela Von Graff, can guide you through the program and answer any questions you may have about the degree.
+Our undergraduate program advisors can guide you through the program and answer questions you may have about the degree.